 Scholars are selected annually by the White House Commission on Presidential Scholars, appointed by the President, based on academic achievement, personal characteristics, leadership and service activities, and writing ability.
 Every year, thousands of candidates qualify for the program based on outstanding performance on the College Board SAT and ACT exams, and through nominations made by Chief State School Officers or the National YoungArts Foundation.

-The first step to becoming a U.S. Presidential Scholar in the Arts is to apply to the National YoungArts Foundation, which is the nominating agency for this honor.
-To be eligible for the YoungArts program, applicants must be between the ages of 15 and 18 or in high school grades 10-12.
-To be further considered for a nomination as a U.S. Presidential Scholar, applicants must be high school seniors and meet all of the U.S. Presidential Scholars requirements.
+The first step to becoming a U.S. Presidential Scholar in the Arts is to apply and be selected for the National YoungArts Foundation’s annual program for 15- to 18-year-old artists.
+To be further considered for nomination by YoungArts, applicants must be high school seniors and meet all of the U.S. Presidential Scholars Program requirements.

 Exhibition of work created by the 2019 U.S. Presidential Scholars in the Arts

 On view through Saturday, July 6

 Hall of Nations at John F. Kennedy Center for the Performing Arts

 2700 F St. NW | Washington, DC